-I am very proud to have been a part of the Hanseatic Gold exhibition which takes place in the summer of 20121 in Riga, Latvia at the Riga Art Space.
+I am very proud to have been a part of the Hanseatic Gold exhibition which took place in the summer of 2021 in Riga, Latvia at the Riga Art Space.

 For the exhibition I painted a picture which I hope summarises the modern Hanseatic League: trade, technology, tradition, respect for history and common interest.